beyond2013/DSA/markdown/recursion.md

 ## Introduction to Recursion

-**Recursion** is a programming technique where a function calls itself directly or indirectly to solve a problem.
-The recursive function generally breaks down a problem into smaller sub-problems of the same type, solving each sub-problem recursively.
+**Recursion** is a programming technique where:
+- a function calls itself directly or indirectly,
+- to solve a problem.
+- The recursive function generally breaks down a problem into smaller sub-problems of the same type,
+- solving each sub-problem recursively.

 ## Key Components of Recursion